XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

 ![](/Assets/containerblade.png)

-6. The Azure Web App will no create two containers in the web app.
+6. The Azure Web App will now create two containers in the web app.
 Navigate to the Web app https://$webappname.azurewebsites.net to validate if the application is working

 7. To update the website from a command line run the following command